crgee1/saladbowl/README.md

 # Description

-Saladbowl is a party game that combines the popular games of Catchphrase, Charades, and Password and adds them in series in a three round format.
+Salad Bowl is a party game that combines the popular games of Catchphrase, Charades, and Password and adds them in series in a three round format.

 # Development